vsmolyakov/ml/README.md

 # ml
-machine learning
 This project is a collection of machine learning utilities aimed at understanding and getting intuition for different areas of machine learning.

 ### Description

 Sampling Methods:

-gibbs_gauss_script.m: A Gibbs Sampler for Multivariate Gaussian imp_samp.m: Importance Sampler Example box_muller.m: Sampling Method for Mutlivariate Gaussians mrf.m: Gibbs Sampling of Ising Model for Image Denoising
+gibbs_gauss_script.m: A Gibbs Sampler for Multivariate Gaussian
+imp_samp.m: Importance Sampler Example
+box_muller.m: Sampling Method for Mutlivariate Gaussians
+mrf.m: Gibbs Sampling of Ising Model for Image Denoising

 Density Estimation: